MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-get-started.md

 **For React Native v0.19 - v0.28**

 Before v0.29, React Native didn't provide a `ReactNativeHost` abstraction.
-If you are launching a background instance, you'll likely have built your own, which should now implement `ReactInstanceHolder`.
+If you're launching a background instance, you'll likely have built your own, which should now implement `ReactInstanceHolder`.
 Once that's done:

 ```java
 // 1.
 Provide your ReactInstanceHolder to CodePush.